LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Task 1: Finding the AST hierarchy
 --

 The Abstract Syntactic Tree (a.k.a.
 AST) is the object that models the decomposition of a piece of source code into its constituents.
-This typically includes nodes for both the hole method and also its parts: literals, blocks, variables, etc. Therefore I would start by trying to find a class that includes `Literal` or `LiteralNode` in its name.
+This typically includes nodes for both the whole method and also its parts: literals, blocks, variables, etc. Therefore I would start by trying to find a class that includes `Literal` or `LiteralNode` in its name.
 From this class go to the top of the hierarchy and you will get the complete picture of the place where you will be working next

 Task 2: Adding the new class
 --